liangdrew/Buzz-In/README.txt

-MAKEY MAKEY BREADBOARD QUIZ MANAGEMENT SOFTWARE
+BUZZ IN - MAKEY MAKEY BREADBOARD QUIZ MANAGEMENT SOFTWARE
 ===============================================

 https://github.com/liangdrew/makeymakey-buzzers/
 ===============================================

-This application uses Python and Pygame to allow a game master to manage team-based quizzes in which buzzers are used (hardware simulated using MakeyMakey breadboard and accompanying wiring http://makeymakey.com).
+Buzz In uses Python and Pygame to allow a game master to manage team-based quizzes in which buzzers are used (hardware simulated using MakeyMakey breadboard and accompanying wiring http://makeymakey.com).